 It is your responsibility, rather than your employer’s, to file a tax assessment, and the bill is payable in two lump-sum instalments every January and April.

 In your first tax year, you will also be asked to pay provisional tax for the following year, so anticipate paying a larger sum upfront.
 To help budget, it is possible to opt for regular Electronic Tax Reserve Certificates (TRCs), which allow you to build up funds for your tax payment.
+Read our full guide on taxes for expats when you move and work abroad.

 Country Head (Hong Kong), William Russell